alexhokl/notes/gcloud.md

 ### Pub/Sub

+- life of a message
+  * A publisher sends a message
+  * the message is written to storage
+  * Pub/Sub sends an acknowledgement to the publisher that it has received the message and guarantees its delivery to all attached subscriptions
+  * at the same time as writing the message to storage, Pub/Sub delivers it to subscribers
+  * subscribers send an acknowledgement to Pub/Sub that they have processed the message
+  * once at least one subscriber for each subscription has acknowledged the message, Pub/Sub deletes the message from storage
 - publisher
   * the maximum size of a `base64`-decoded message is 10Mb
   * message cannot be empty and must be a valid JSON object with at least one